Delivering the compensation you deserve.

 Everyone experiences stress – however, certain types of stress can be physically and psychologically harmful.
 If you have witnessed a serious accident or been directly involved in a serious accident yourself, you could be suffering from Post-Traumatic Stress Disorder (PTSD).

 PTSD is a severe emotional reaction to a disturbing or shocking experience, such as a life-threatening event – and may be evident in depression and/or increased anxiety, or even a change of character.
 If you think you are suffering from PTSD, you may be able to make a psychological injury claim.
-Our specialist solicitors can provide a free initial consultation and then investigate your claim to determine if you have a case.
+Our specialist solicitors can provide a free initial consultation and then investigate your claim to determine if you have a case for compensation for psychological trauma.

 “Anne Maguire’s skills, knowledge, and experience are unrivalled, and she has the knack of being able to get the best out of anyone she works with, whether that be a disinhibited young person with a brain injury, a very concerned family member, or an expert or barrister whom she has instructed.”
 Dr Neil Brooks, Neuropyschologist, Milton Keynes